How to Make Faux Pottery Using Plaster

 Step 2: Paint a thick layer of plaster

-Prepare a small batch of plaster in a 2:1 ratio and paint a thick layer all over your vase.
+Prepare a small batch of Plaster in a 2:1 ratio and paint a thick layer all over your vase.

 To prepare, I mixed 2/3 cup of plaster and 1/3 cup cold water together until well combined.
 You want to keep your batches small because plaster starts to thicken and dry quickly.

 Using a cheap chip brush, paint your vase in thick, horizontal strokes until the entire surface is covered.
-For my 15″ tall vase I only needed one batch of plaster.
+For my 15″ tall vase, I only needed one batch of plaster.

 Let dry overnight.

-Step 3: Apply final layer of plaster
+Step 3: Apply the final layer of plaster

 Step 4: Add leather cuff